 The average income in Clyde is higher than other cities in the area, though lower than the state average.
 Poverty rates are half the average for Kansas, and the cost of living is relatively low (70% of the U.S. average).

 The City actively supports upgrades to the housing stock and the demolition of abandoned structures.
-In 2007, the community completed a major downtown beautification project with extensive volunteer help.
-Clyde has a tradition of active civic and social engagement that keeps the community fresh and alive.
+In 2021, the city completed a major undertaking with a new zero entry swimming pool.
+Clyde has a deep tradition of active civic and social engagement that keeps the community fresh and alive.

 The Cloud County Genealogical Society has Cemetery Publications and the 1880 U.S. Census for Cloud County available.